Connecting to a Postgres database with Azure Data Studio

 Once you have installed the extension, you can create a new connection by clicking on the New Connection icon on the left-hand side of the screen.
 You will need to enter the following details:

-• switch Connection type to PostgreSQL.
+- Switch Connection type to

-• enter the user name and password.
+- Enter the user name and password.

-• enter the database name.
+- Enter the database name.

 Connect to the database